Fraser Clinic’s radiofrequency surgery allows for safe and effective removal of benign raised moles, seborrhoeic warts and skin tags.

 Pigmented naevi, either raised or flat, require a close examination by a Doctor to exclude the possibility of melanoma or other types of skin cancer.

 Usually brown circular lumps that appear to sit on top of the skin and are often cosmetically unacceptable to the client.
-At Fraser Clinic, a dermascope is used to give a clear view of the lesion before removal.
+Lesions need to be viewed by a Doctor with a dermascope to give a clear view of the lesion before removal.

 Small outgrowths of skin which are often multiple and have a tendency to grow under the breasts, underarms and around the neck.
 They are quickly and effectively removed with Surgitron.